Majorana chain and Ising model -- (non-invertible) translations, anomalies, and emanant symmetries: Conclusions

 Under this dictionary between the lattice and the continuum symmetries, the lattice algebras \eqref{tevenalgebra}, \eqref{tevenalgebratw}, \eqref{oddanomaly} agree with the those in the continuum RR, NSNS, and NSR theories in \eqref{RRalgebra}, \eqref{NSalgebra}, and \eqref{NSRP}.
 In particular, the projective phases of the lattice algebra \eqref{tevenalgebra} match with those in the continuum in \eqref{RRalgebra}, which are consequences of the following anomalies (see discussions in Section \ref{sec:contRR}): \begin{itemize} \item the mod 8 anomaly of $(-1)^F,(-1)^{F_\text{L}}, \CP$ classified by Hom(Tors $\Omega^\text{DPin}_3(pt) ,U(1)) =\mathbb{Z}_8$, \item the mod 8 anomaly of $(-1)^F,(-1)^{F_\text{L}}$ classified by Hom(Tors $\Omega^\text{Spin}_3(B\Z_2) ,U(1)) =\mathbb{Z}_8$, \item the mod 2 anomaly of $(-1)^F,\CP$ classified by Hom(Tors $\Omega^\text{Pin$^+$}_3(pt) ,U(1)) =\mathbb{Z}_2$\,. \end{itemize}

 Even though the projective phases of the lattice system match with the continuum projective phases, the lattice model does not capture all the mod 8 anomalies of the continuum theory.
 All its anomalies are mod 2 anomalies.
-(As emphasized around \eqref{oddanomaly} even this phase reflects only a mod 2 anomaly.)
-However, as in \cite{CS}, if we restrict ourselves to the low-lying states of a particular lattice Hamiltonian (or small deformations of it), the lattice model can capture more subtle behavior, which is the precursor of anomalies in emanant symmetries of the continuum theory.
+(As emphasized around \eqref{oddanomaly} even this phase reflects only a mod 2 anomaly.\footnote{This is similar to an anomaly in a Euclidean 4-dimensional lattice fermion model, as discussed in \cite{Catterall:2022jky}.
+There, only a mod 2 reduction of the full $\Omega_5^{\text{Spin}^{\mathbb{Z}_4}}(pt)=\mathbb{Z}_{16}$ continuum 't Hooft anomaly is visible on the lattice.}) However, as in \cite{CS}, if we restrict ourselves to the low-lying states of a particular lattice Hamiltonian (or small deformations of it), the lattice model can capture more subtle behavior, which is the precursor of anomalies in emanant symmetries of the continuum theory.
 Indeed, the discussion around \eqref{Toddtothe Ll} shows that for large but finite $L$, the low-lying spectrum of the lattice theory captures the mod 8 anomaly of the continuum theory.

 In Section \ref{sec:JW}, we performed the Jordan-Wigner transformation of the Majorana chain to rewrite the fermion fields in terms of bosonic fields.
 The Jordan-Wigner transformation pairs up two Majorana sites into a single bosonic site.
 We carefully summed over the spin structures on the lattice to obtain local Hamiltonians in terms of the bosonic variables: \begin{itemize} \item For even $L$, we found either the transverse-field Ising Hamiltonian $H_\text{Ising}$ in \eqref{IsingH} or its $\mathbb{Z}_2$-twisted version $H_\text{tw}$ in \eqref{twistedH}. \item For odd $L$, we found the Ising Hamilton $H_\mD$ twisted by the duality defect \eqref{Ndefect}. \end{itemize} We have thus found all three topological defects (the trivial, $\mathbb{Z}_2$, and duality defects) of the critical transverse-field Ising model from the Majorana chain via bosonization.